CyberHumi/Chatbot-Scripts/NanoleafAuroraEffectChanger/ReadMe.txt

   ~ add automatic settings reload after update
   ~ remove Raid from UI (is not yet implementet in SLCB) 1.3.1:
-  ~ fix chat command with 0 costs
+  ~ fix chat command with 0 cost

 ###############